 Contact a Lawyer Serving Fort Collins and Northern Colorado Truck Accident Victims

-As “Pathfinders for Injured People,” the lawyers of Steve Ray Law, PLLC, will go wherever the facts lead us in your truck accident case.
-We will thoroughly examine the evidence and consult with highly qualified experts who can identify who should be held responsible for your losses and the amount you deserve to recover.
+As a “Pathfinder for Injured People,” experienced attorney Steve Ray will go wherever the facts lead us in your truck accident case.
+Our firm will thoroughly examine the evidence and consult with highly qualified experts who can identify who should be held responsible for your losses and the amount you deserve to recover.

-With our military backgrounds and years of experience in courtrooms throughout Colorado, we have what it takes to take on trucking companies and their insurers on your behalf.
+With a military background as a Marine Corps Judge and years of experience in courtrooms throughout Colorado, he has what it takes to take on trucking companies and their insurers on your behalf.
 We also serve clients in Wyoming, Nebraska and Oklahoma.

 Get started right away.
 Contact us today.
 We will review your case free of charge.
 You will also pay nothing for our services unless we recover compensation for you.